jackbustertann/Movie_recommendation_system/README.md

 The modelling process for this project involved building three recommendation systems: a content-based system and two user-based systems.

 It is important to note that whilst the user-based systems were validated using the conventional rmse metric, the content-based system did not explicitly use the ratings provided by users and so catalog coverage and average cosine dissimilarity between recommendations were used instead for this case.
-These metrics were chosen for the content-based system to reflect the level of personalisation in the recommendations and to penalise the system if it had any bias towards a small subset of movies.
+These metrics were chosen for the content-based system to reflect the level of personalisation in the recommendations and to penalise the system if it had a strong bias towards a small subset of movies.

 ### Content-based System

 High level definition: <br/><br/>
-*Recommending movies to users based on explicit features of movies they have watched or rated highly in the past.* <br/><br/>
+*Recommending movies to users based on the explicit features of movies they have watched or rated highly in the past.* <br/><br/>

 General pipeline:

 1. **Tokenisation** - converting plotlines into a list of lowercase word tokens. <br/><br/>
 <img src="/images/unprocessed_plot_example.png" /> <br/><br/>
-2. **Dimensionality reduction** - removing stopwords and lemmatisation. <br/><br/>
+2. **Dimensionality reduction** - removing stopwords and lemmatisation of words. <br/><br/>
 <img src="/images/processed_plot_example.png" /> <br/><br/>
 3. **Feature engineering** - count vectorising genres, actors, directors, and plotlines (with normalisation). <br/><br/>
 <img src="/images/one-hot_encoding_example.png" /> <br/><br/>